 Role-playing games thrive on great ideas and creative thinking, and Dungeons and Dragons is arguably one of the best games to get involved in.

 Hobbies don’t have to be expensive.
-There’s plenty of awesome ways to spend your free time, and things to get passionate about, that cost little to no money.
+There are plenty of awesome ways to spend your free time, and things to get passionate about, that cost little to no money.

 31. Start a YouTube Channel